 So how do you get that treasure away from him?
 She thought.
 She was tempted to ask it, but she hesitated.
 Would that be giving away too much?
 She knew that he wouldn’t answer her, so asking seemed frivolous.

-Finally, Tridees looked back at her.
+Finally, Tridees spoke.
 “I see now why your father sent you instead of the other one.
 We should have focused more on all of the daughters, not just the first.”

 The statement surprised her, but she kept her hair in check.